Decay No More: A Persistent Twitter Dataset for Learning Social Meaning: Ethical Considerations

 ~ PTSM is collected from publicly available sources and aims at availing resources for training NLP models without need for original user data, which could be a step forward toward protecting privacy.
 Following Twitter policy, all the data we used for model training are anonymous.
 We also notice the annotation bias existing in the original datasets (e.g., Hate\textsubscript{Waseem}).
-We will accompany our data and model release with model cards.
-We will also provide more detailed ethical considerations on a dedicated GitHub repository.